CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

   print $ fizzBuzz 20  -- ["1","2","Fizz","4","Buzz","Fizz","7","8","Fizz","Buzz","11","Fizz","13","14","FizzBuzz","16","17","Fizz","19","Buzz"]
 ```

 **KRISHNA**  An interesting question would be whether that allows the Haskell compiler to produce a better solution.
-Of course, compilers and interpreters are ofter optimised for idiomatic use of that language, so you need to be careful: something which looks more efficient might not be, if it takes the compiler by surprise.
+Of course, compilers and interpreters are often optimised for idiomatic use of that language, so you need to be careful: something which looks more efficient might not be, if it takes the compiler by surprise.

 **KRISHNA**  Likewise, I think I can simplify the APL solution by using a lambda.
 I will use an infix function, in which ```⍺``` refers to the left argument and ```⍵``` the right (as before).
 In APL, user-defined lambdas have the same syntax as primitive functions, they are either infix or prefix.
 A prefix function which returns a 2-element vector showing whether the a single-element right argument was divisible by 3 or 5 could be written: